-The common view in the West is that democracy is at the pinnacle of the evolution forms of government and given time and suitable conditions all nations will gradually achieve this aim.
+The common view in the West is that democracy is at the pinnacle of the evolution forms of government and given time and suitable conditions all nations will gradually aspire to this aim.
 This seems unlikely as a general rule and inappropriate for China in particular.
 Historically speaking democracy has come late if at all to developed nations.
 Universal suffrage came to the UK in 1928 and the US in 1965 (when Afro-Caribbeans in the south were given full rights); in both cases long after industrialization and the peak of their power.
 China saw how Hong Kong and Shanghai prospered in the colonial era without democracy or human rights.
 India is the only country that holds free and fair elections since independence and remains a developing nation.
 Democracy is not a pre-condition for industrial development.
 For democracy to work there has to be at least two political parties with different views on the country's general direction.
 China does not have such contending organizations, if people want a change of policy they do that through the Communist party's machinery and not by setting up opposition groups.
 Joining such a group would be seen as deeply disloyal to the nation in China, in many ways the party is the country and any rejection of the party is seen as seditious and unpatriotic.
 For these reasons the absence of democracy should not be seen as backwardness, just another equally legitimate system of government.
-Gū Hóngmíng辜鸿铭 an official at the start of the Republican period wrote about democracy in these terms: “This religion of the worship of the mob imported from Great Britain and America into China, which has brought on this revolution and the present nightmare of a republic in China.
+Gū Hóngmíng辜鸿铭 an official at the start of the Republican period wrote about democracy in these terms: “This religion of the worship of the mob imported from Great Britain and America into China, which has brought on this revolution and the present nightmare of a Republic in China.
 Democracy was now threatening to destroy the most valuable asset of the Civilization of the world today - the real Chinese spirit.
 Democracy will destroy not only the civilization of Europe but all civilization in the world”.

 While democracies choose their President through a universal ballot, China has a politburo system.
 The senior leadership with advice from their predecessors choose their candidate who has proved himself at provincial and national levels.
 This would seem a more prudent form of selection than in a democracy where it is the size of the advertising budget measured in hundreds of millions of dollars that determines the outcome.
 An analogy is often made about the ideal restaurant; is it appropriate to democratically elect the chef?
 Surely it is better to judge on the dishes the chef cooks up.
 In a similar way it is the policy rather than the personnel that need to be carefully chosen, too much focus on individuals takes the emphasis away from the general direction of travel.